 Safety in ceremony

 Unlike other recreational drugs, typical ayahuasca use involves a ceremony in which an experienced shaman leads you through the experience.
-This creates a relatively safe environment, and greatly reduces the risk of potentially harmful behaviors that can occur while a person is under the influence.
+This creates a relatively safe environment; it may also greatly reduce the risk of potentially harmful behaviors that can occur while a person is under the influence.
 Additionally, the shaman is there to help anyone who is undergoing difficulty with their self-discovery, and can guide them back into safety.
 Of course, it’s important to make sure the shaman is trustworthy, but in general, his role helps facilitate a safe and pleasant ayahuasca experience.

 It’s not addictive